Who can apply?

-If your school or college does not appear on the above lists, please contact us to confirm eligibility.
+If your school or college does not appear in the relevant national lists, please contact us to confirm eligibility.

-Local or regional authorities with a role in school education are eligible to apply for funding.
+Local or regional authorities with school education responsibilities are eligible to apply for funding.
 In the case of partnerships with local authorities in other countries, the local or regional authority must coordinate the project within the UK.
-Eligible institutions are as follows:
+Eligible institutions include: